eniac/Beaver/README.md

 | 14      | 30                   |
 | 16      | 34                   |

-* Complete the steps in the section `Experiment Setup with CloudLab / Kick-the-tires Instructions` for each new CloudLab experiment reservation.
+* Complete the steps in the section `Experiment Setup with CloudLab / Kick-the-tires Instructions` to set up environment for each new CloudLab experiment reservation.
 * In principle, **each experiment run** requires a mandatory config phase (before run) and a mandatory clear phase (after run), unless it shares the same switch configuration with another experiment:
   * Config phase: `beaver.py` will also print the switch commands that must be manually copied to the CloudLab switch console.
 It will also complain `The number of booked nodes is not enough,please reduce the scale.` if the effective number of xl170 nodes (due to faulty links) is less than required for the experiment.
   * Run phase: `beaver.py` will run the experiment automatically and collect the results.